trevordilley/edict/docs/Roadmap.md

 # Roadmap
 ## 2022
-### Regression pass on realworld
-Categorize all the issues

-### Fix the issues in realworld
-If the UX isn't perfect that's okay, just fix the outstanding bugs

-### Comment out/rename test files that rely on mocking in realworld
-Put a big fat TODO to figure out how to mock the conduit.ts file so we can finish the tests

 ### Update documentation in README.md for project and actual examples
 Such that they are useful to a wider audience